ninaperic/first-project/README.md

 - As a user I want to be able to contact the shop.

-   - Contact page has all the informations the user needs to contact us, including a form to send us a message, e-mail adress and phone number.
+   - Contact page has all the information the user needs to contact us, including a form to send us a message, e-mail adress and phone number.

-- As a user I want to see where the shop is located.
+- As a user I want to see where is the shop located.

    - Contact page provides a google map as well so the user can see our location.